-The Kansas City “Training from the BACK of the Room” class held this month has been completed and now the “real work” begins – with “Follow-Ups,” of course!
+The Omaha “Training from the BACK of the Room” class held this month has been completed and now the “real work” begins – with “Follow-Ups,” of course!

 Brain scientists call Follow-Ups “spaced practice.”
 Spaced practice (small segments practice time done over a few days, weeks, or months) is better than “massed practice” (one large chunk of practice done in one sitting).
 Spaced practice helps learners move content into long-term memory and then use the information in practical ways.

 Here are the Follow-Ups for the participants of the TBR class.

 Even if you were not able to attend the classes, many of the numbered activities that are listed at the bottom of this page will enhance your own classroom and online instruction.
 And, of course, you can create Follow-Ups like these for your own training programs.

 READ ONE: Go back through your class notes and materials and read at least one note-taking page, one workbook article, one book chapter, or one website resource each week.
 This will deepen your understanding and application of the concepts through future weeks and months.

 CHOOSE ONE: From your readings, or from the activities listed below, choose one strategy to use in your next class, presentation, or training.

 USE ONE: Use your chosen strategy and then record the results in a training journal so that you’ll remember how it worked and what, if anything, you might change next time around to make it work even better.

 DO ONE: Each week, do one of the activities below.